frossm/rpncalc/README.md

 *Document Version 2.0*

 ## INTRODUCTION ##
 When I studied engineering in college I used a Reverse Polish Notation calculator extensively.
-It was easy to do complex calculations, and just made sense to me.
+An RPN calculator It was easy to do complex calculations, and just made sense to me.
 Over the years I've used various rpn calculators on my computer, but most were complex or had a GUI that actually made it more difficult to use.

-Therefore, I decided to write a simple command line rpn calculator.
+Therefore, I decided to write a simple command line RPN calculator.
 It was easy to write, easily extensible, and since it's in Java, should run wherever I need it to run.

-One warning is that I am not trying to replicate all of the functions of a real calculator.
-It just does basic math functions and that's all I need it for.
-No bitwise, no trig, etc.
+One point is that I am not trying to replicate all of the functions of a real calculator.
+There is currently no trig functions, no binary, radians, etc.  But it does basic math functions and that's all I need it for.

-If you have not heard of an rpn calculator, or just enjoying reading about various calculator notations, here is a link to the [Wikipedia Article](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+If you have not heard of an RPN calculator, or just enjoying reading about various calculator notations, here is a link to the [Wikipedia Article](https://en.wikipedia.org/wiki/Reverse_Polish_notation).

 To execute a Java jar file, you need to have a Java Run-time Environment,ent (JRE) installed and java.exe must be in your path.